VolantisDev/Launchpad/README.md

 You can also click Check for Updates in the main Launchpad menu at any time.

+## Note on AHK version of Launchpad

+Launchpad is built with the AutoHotKey v2-alpha release.
+Since this is an alpha release, is it under rapid development and breaking changes occur regularly.

+It is for this reason that we recommend using the installer release of Launchpad, which always includes the correct version of AutoHotKey v2 that it's compatible with.

+Using the installer, you'll never have to worry about which AHK version to use.
+If you with to use the AHK version of Launchpad, such as for development purposes, you must have a compatible version of AHK v2 available.
+The simplest way to do this is to first install the Launchpad installer, which will put a compatible version of AutoHotKey in its "Vendor\AutoHotKey" directory.
+You can then run the AHK version of Launchpad using this AutoHotKey binary.

 ## Note on Portability

 Launchpad's configuration files are portable, but the launchers that Launchpad